bimbimprasetyoafif/import-xlsx-to-django-model/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install .
 I asume that we have already install django and make project from it

 ```bash